brunch/brunch.github.io/app/assets/_docs/commands.md

 * *all the same options* available in `brunch build`, plus:
 * `-s, --server`: run a simple HTTP + pushstate server that would serve `public` dir in `/`
     * `-P PORT, --port PORT`: define on which port the server would run

+## Default skeleton

+* This is the best option for starting from scratch with Brunch.
+* `brunch new` initializes new brunch project already configured to start work.
+* Clean folder structure, little and simple brunch config and few default brunch plugins.
+* How to start and what skeleton includes you can see in it's [repo](https://github.com/brunch/dead-simple).
+* More about default brunch settings and behavior you can learn in [Conventions and defaults](https://github.com/brunch/brunch-guide/blob/master/content/en/chapter03-conventions-and-defaults.md) of brunch [guide](https://github.com/brunch/brunch-guide).

+There are more [other available skeletons](http://brunch.io/skeletons) with already preinstalled and configured stuff for different purposes.

 ## Tips